 The clay that I use and love and keep on hand at all times is, of course, Redmond Clay.
 It’s amazing stuff, and I can’t recommend it highly enough.
 I have a gigantic bucket of the clay in powder form because I knew I’d run out quickly if I didn’t order in bulk.
 (I also keep a few tubes of the hydrated clay on hand for other purposes, like direct skin application.)

 You can buy it in bulk here, or in a handy tube of pre-hydrated stuff (I keep several of these around, stashed in different places), and if you’re not ready to buy a six-pound bucket just yet you can try a smaller jar.

-It’s available to buy directly from their website (and you can score free shipping with a minimum order) or you can also find it on amazon (affiliate links above), as well as a few other online retailers.
+It’s available to buy directly from their website (and you can score free shipping with a minimum order) or you can also find it on Amazon, as well as a few other online retailers.
 Your local health store may carry it too, so check there if you like to shop local!

 Other Pregnancy Heartburn Natural Remedy Suggestions to Try